 Light, breathable clothing: Linen shirts, airy cotton pants, flowy dresses.

-Swimwear: A must for Dimaniyat dives, but pack a cover-up or rash guard for boat transfers.
+Swimwear: A must for Dimaniyat, but pack a cover-up or rash guard for boat transfers.

 Scarf or light shawl: Useful for sun protection and cultural sensitivity in mosques or markets.